 - Can both kinds of “influencers” help you?
 Yes!

-Not everyone who promotes your event will directly influence attendance on their own, but 50 local people posting about your event in the weeks leading up to the event is impossible to ignore.
+Not everyone who promotes your event will directly influence attendance on their own.
+But 50 local people posting regularly is impossible to ignore.

 In this case, more really is more.